GLOBAL MARKETS-Rate fever propels dollar, wallops stocks and bonds | Headlines

 Federal Reserve Chair Jerome Powell said at the Jackson Hole symposium on Friday the Fed would raise rates as high as needed to restrict growth, and keep them there "for some time" to bring down inflation running well above its 2% target.
 European Central Bank board member Isabel Schnabel added to market unease.
 She warned on Saturday that central banks risk losing public trust and must act forcefully to curb inflation, even if that drags their economies into a recession.

 Investors waking up to the reality that rates would remain high even as recession risk grows sold off risky assets.
-The S&P 500 index fell to its lowest in a month before recovering by midday to stand flat for the day.
-The Dow Jones Industrial Average was also unchanged, and the Nasdaq Composite narrowed losses to be down 0.36%.
+The S&P 500 index fell 0.66% to its lowest in a month after a day of choppy trade.
+The Dow Jones Industrial Average lost 0.6%, and the Nasdaq Composite dropped 1%.

 "The message from Jackson Hole was loud and clear and not what markets were expecting," said Nordea chief analyst Jan von Gerich.
 "Central banks need convincing evidence that inflation is coming down.
 That is bad news for the economy and risk appetite and raises the risk of a deeper recession if we get more rapid rate hikes."